Volunteer Work Camps

 CIT’s are between the ages of 15-17 and work with our Beginners, Samplers, and Seekers campers.
 Older CIT’s may work with Finders.
 As a CIT, you are directly responsible to the cabin counselor you are serving under and are an assistant to them.
 You may help with supervising at the waterfront, walking campers to the health office, leading singing at the campfire, and whatever the job needs.
 We encourage all CIT’s to serve at least 2 camps.

-There are three training opportunities for CIT's throughout the year to gain skills in leadership, service, and team building.
-The two FLYE weekends (March 8-9 and October 4-5) provides service opportunities and CIT training has been incorporated into the leadership training weekend May 10-11, 2019.
+There are three training opportunities for CIT’s throughout the year to gain skills in leadership, service, and team building.
+CIT Camp is an opportunity to learn the skills needed to become a great counselor.

 More a list of CIT opportunities, see the counselor need page by following the more information link below.